The Science of Marital Compromise: Tips for Avoiding Marital Discord

 For those married one week or 50 years, resolving differences is not always pleasant.
 The quicker couples resolve their differences the quicker they find themselves planning their next wedding anniversary.

-If you believe you and your spouse are facing irreconcilable differences and compromise is no longer a viable option, the Law Offices of Douglas B. Warlick of Geneva, Illinois can provide peace of mind through legal compromise to reach a fair and equitable dissolution of your marriage.
+If you believe you and your spouse are facing irreconcilable differences and compromise is no longer a viable option, the The Law Offices of Douglas B. Warlick & Associates of Geneva, Illinois can provide peace of mind through legal compromise to reach a fair and equitable dissolution of your marriage.
 Serving the communities of Kane, Kendall, Dekalb and DuPage counties, contact us today for your initial consultation.